pietervdvn/MapComplete/Docs/Personas/Xavier.md

 ## Motivations

-In order to create a safer cycling environment, Xavier wants to urge the local municipality to remove bollards from the cycleways if those bollards don't add a lot of value.
+In order to create a safer cycling environment, Xavier wants to urge the local municipality to remove bollards from the cycleways if those bollards don't add value.
-But then, they first need to know _where_ all those bollards are.
+But then, they first need to know _where_ all those bollards are - data that the municipality doesn't have as well.

-## Goals

-Create a map of all bollards

-## Needs and expectations
+## Scenario

-Easily add bollards to a map, easily show an overview map of where all the bollards are

-## Pain points & frustrations

-It is hard to create such a map and get an overview of this...
+Xavier starts with adding all the bollards in his neighbourhood.
+He opens up the cycle-infra theme and adds all bollards that he sees while surveying all streets during an afternoon he is out on the streets.

+He'll use the data afterwards to inform the municipality where bollards are.